trcmohitmandokhot/staticwebsteps/README.md

 Goal - Easily add a new blog-post section to this website.

 This section has 4 steps
 1) Author a blog post in markdown language under a new folder "_posts" in the site's root directory.
+*Pay special attention to the naming requirements of post files.
+YEAR-MONTH-DAY-title.MARKUP.
+Files named differently will not be successfully built*
 2) Create a new layout with layout-inheritance concepts to display these posts.
 3) Create a "blog.html" page designed to list all blog posts added to the folder.
 Add more posts for show-casing purposes.
 4) Create a method to navigate to the "blog.html" page and subsequent blog-posts.